lawrence501/5e-cli/specialisations.md

 Whenever you start a new glyph path, you gain the first two tiers.
 Additionally, you immediately gain a glyph for each path you have already started.

 ## Enchanted Items

-Qualities of enchanted items:
-- All found items start with 2 starting affixes
-- Enchanted items can be sacrificed to increase a player's Crafting skill
-- For each level a player has in the Crafting skill, they get Crafts to use on any items they find
-- Up to 3 Crafts per find, then go back to the first one and tier it up, until all skill points consumed
-- Crafts do not need to be used, but once used, cannot be undone

 ### Bend, Not Break
 Whenever you craft an item, you get two sets of options for the entire crafting job, but cannot mix the outcomes of these sets between each other.